Volumetric Benchmarking of Error Mitigation with Qermit: Introduction

 We conduct our experiment on real quantum computing devices, and using classical simulators.
 Each error mitigation method makes different assumptions about the underlying noise, and as such it is difficult to compare error mitigation methods using noisy simulations alone without introducing bias.
 This is particularly true since existing noise models are poor predictors of hardware behaviour beyond a few qubits.
 Indeed our experiments on real hardware demonstrate reduced performance as compared with noisy classical simulation, across different error mitigation methods.

 For the benefit of the community, and in order to conduct these benchmarking experiments, we have developed \emph{Qermit}.
-Qermit is an open-source python package for the design and automated execution of error mitigation protocols.\footnote{Qermit is complementary to Mitiq \cite{larose2021mitiq}, which is an open-source Python toolkit that implements an overlapping set of error mitigation schemes.
-Qermit takes a different approach that breaks-down the implementation of each protocol into standalone modular units, with a graph describing how each module interacts defined separately.
-This allows the modules to be easily re-used, modified and composed.} The error mitigation protocols presently available through Qermit include those explored in our benchmarking experiments, namely ZNE and CDR.
+Qermit is an open-source python package for the design and automated execution of error mitigation protocols.
+The error mitigation protocols presently available through Qermit include those explored in our benchmarking experiments, namely ZNE and CDR.
 Qermit also includes implementations of PEC, error mitigation based on frame randomisation \cite{wallman2016noise}, and protocols performing correction through characterisation of State Preparation And Measurement (SPAM) errors.
 In all cases, several variations of each protocol are provided.
 Qermit provides a common interface to this selection of error mitigation schemes, simplifying their use.
 Further, Qermit supports the straightforward construction and combination of error mitigation protocols and sub routines, facilitating quick prototyping of new protocols.
 By virtue of being implemented using Tket \cite{Sivarajah_2020}, Qermit is platform-agnostic, and so may be used with a wide range of quantum hardware, and in conjunction with several common quantum software development kits.

 The remainder of this paper is structured as follows.
 In \cref{sec:em} we give an overview of error mitigation and the particular schemes that we investigate in this work.
 In \cref{sec:qermit} we introduce Qermit and details of the implementations of CDR and ZNE.
 In \cref{sec:benchmark} we introduce the design of our benchmarks, and the philosophy that motivates them.
 In \cref{sec:results} we give the results of the experiments we have conducted.
 Finally we conclude in \cref{sec:conclusion}.